Aniket-Engg/solidity-school/README.md

 # :school_satchel: solidity-school
 This is an initiative for the early solidity developers by those who were early developers sometime.

 In this approach, we are looking to categorize the smart contract according to the difficulty level in multiple standards.
-For now, we are keeping the standard 0 to 5.
+For now, we are keeping the standard 0 to 5(can be discussed).

 This initiative needs great support from Blockchain enthusiast, developer and researchers to build this school in a way which can attract learners and provide them ease for development.